forseti-security/forseti-security/_includes/docs/howto/deployment_prerequisites.md

       1. Run `gcloud auth login` and use your Google credentials to authenticate.
       1. Run `gcloud init` and select your Forseti Security project and Google account.
-  1. Enable the required APIs by running `gcloud beta service-management enable` for each of the following API paths:
+  1. Enable the required APIs by running `gcloud beta service-management enable <API NAME>` for each of the following APIs:

   {% include docs/required_apis.md %}